ablanquart/admuffs/README.md

 ## Hardware

 - Raspberry Pi (any 32/64-bit ARM model with a 40-pin header)
-- ANAVI Infrared pHAT (IR LED transmitter + IR receiver)
+- ANAVI Infrared pHAT (IR LED transmitter + IR receiver).
+Optional butrequired if your TV cannot be controlled via the network/.
+API.
-- Optional but recommended: a USB microphone placed near the TV speakers (for loudness detection and, later, ACR)
+- A USB microphone placed near the TV speakers (for loudness detection and, later, ACR)
 - Line of sight from the pHAT's IR LED to the TV